 SIFT is free to download and use as-is, with no expressed warranty or guarantee of support.
 Technical specifications for SIFT are available.
 Workstations with a solid-state drive (SSD) will provide the best user experience.

 Users can obtain Geostationary Operational Environmental Satellite R-Series (GOES-R) Advanced Baseline Imager (ABI) data readable with SIFT for download from the NOAA Comprehensive Large Array-data Stewardship System (CLASS), or, alternatively, the Google Cloud Platform Marketplace.
 First-time users may wish to watch a video describing the basic SIFT functionalities.

-The latest version of SIFT is 1.0.0b5, released on 18 October 2018.
+The latest version of SIFT is 1.0.3, released on 20 November 2018.
 Our FTP site hosts SIFT installers for the two primary operating systems.
 Previous versions of SIFT can also be downloaded there.

 An experimental utility package, axi-tools, for conversion of Himawari-8 AHI scenes to NetCDF4 files readable by SIFT, is also available for Linux-compatible systems.
 Work is in progress to allow users to import native HCAST/HSD files into SIFT.
 Interested new users seeking sample imagery for test purposes can download SIFT-compatible Himawari NetCDF4 files.
 The files with the ‘gz’ extension are gzip-compressed and must be uncompressed prior to use.

 For mobile users seeking easy access to real-time imagery from GOES-16, the first satellite in the GOES-R series, the University of Wisconsin has several mobile apps available for download.
 The apps do not afford the same data interrogation capabilities as SIFT, however.

 - SSEC – GOES on the iTunes App Store (iOS devices)